annemarievdmarel/meta-analysis_mammal_testessize/README.md

 # meta-analysis_mammal_testessize

 We provide the code and data to perform the analyses in the manuscript discussing the association between male (relative testes size) and female (litter size, litters per year) reproductive investment dependent on differing mating systems and care systems in terrestrial mammals.
-We were invited to write this manuscript for a special issue (details follow).
+We were invited to write this manuscript for a special issue in Journal of Zoology.

 Annemarie van der Marel(a,b), Miyako H. Warrington(b), Jane M. Waterman(b,c)